-For most people, a laser retina scan isn't necessary.
+For most people, a laser retina scan isn't required.
+However it does provide another tool for assessing retina and eye health, which can be helpful during technically difficult examinations.
 If you choose to have a laser retina scan, make sure it's a complement to — not a substitute for — a traditional eye exam with dilation.

-During a traditional eye exam, an eye doctor dilates your eyes with special eyedrops and then checks your retinas for abnormalities using tools such as an ophthalmoscope, a lighted magnifying instrument.
+During a traditional eye exam, an eye doctor dilates your eyes with special eyedrops and then checks your retinas for abnormalities using tools such as a slit lamp with magnifying lenses or a lighted magnifying instrument (binocular indirect ophthalmoscope).
 A traditional exam with dilation is especially important if you're at high risk of retinal conditions.